Tennessee Birth Records Search

 Where to Obtain a Tennessee Birth Certificate

-Tennessee offers three ways to request a Tennessee birth record search and certificate, by mail, the Internet and in person.
+The State offers three ways to request a Tennessee birth records search and certificate, by mail, the Internet and in person.

 You can get your copy in person by visiting the following address Monday, Wednesday or Friday from 8 a.m. until 4 p.m. or Tuesday and Thursday from 8 a.m. until 6 p.m.
 Tennessee Vital Records, 1st Floor, Andrew Johnson Tower 710 James Robertson Parkway, Nashville, TN 37243.
 When visiting you can pay with cash, credit card, check or money order.

-You must pay the non-refundable $15 fee per Tennessee birth record search and certificate.
+You must pay the non-refundable $15 fee per Tennessee birth record and certificate.

 If you order your copy by mail, you must have your application notarized.
 Mail your application, fee and photo ID to: Tennessee Vital Records, 1st Floor, Andrew Johnson Tower, 710 James Robertson Parkway, Nashville, TN 37243

-You may also order online through the VitalChek system for a quick turnaround, but you may pay extra fees for expedited service.
+You may also perform Tennessee birth records search online through the VitalChek system for a quick turnaround, but you may pay extra fees for expedited service.

 Tennessee Department of Public Health